 B. Returning Student Scholarship

-1. Applicants shall be full time student status seeking the MSc Health Care Management or Dual-degree with Health Care Management.
+1. Applicants shall be full-time student status seeking the MSc Health Care Management or Dual-degree in Health Care Management.

-2. Completed a minimum of two full semesters by the term of award.
+2. Completed a minimum of two full semesters by the term of the award.

 3. Maintain a cumulative GPA of 3.5 or above.